Without wasting any time, follow along and we’re going to break down the cost to run a blog in 2021.

 Disclosure: Please note that some of the links below are affiliate links and at no additional cost to you, I may earn a commission.
 When you purchase a product using one of my affiliate links, the company compensates me, which helps keep all of my content free of charge to you.
 Know that I only recommend products and tools I’ve personally used and stand behind.

 First and foremost, it’s important to note that the cost of starting (and running) a blog can actually vary widely depending upon the decisions you make on a broad range of startup costs and ongoing purchases.
-We’ll be focusing solely on making smart financial decisions in this blog budget guide.
+We’ll be focusing solely on making smart financial decisions in this blogging costs guide.

 - Hobby Bloggers (blogging solely for fun or as a creative outlet)